 A subset of all possible parameters was used for conditioning by estimating the parameters that minimized the summed weighted negative log likelihood components for each observation type.
-The parameters estimated are listed in Table 6.
+The parameters estimated are listed in Table 5.

 Parameters # parameters Description In(R 0) 1 Natural log of unfished equilibrium recruitment.
-Determines • the scale of the population trajectory. $p{y,r}^R$ 3 Proportion of R_0 distributed to each Biological Region.
-Only three of the four parameters need to be estimated to sum to 1. $\Psi{2 \rightarrow 3}$ 3, 4, or 5 Probability of movement-at-age from Region 2 to Region 3, modelled using an exponential or double exponential function (equations 2 and 3).
-The λ s, minimum non-zero probability, maximum probabilities, and right asymptote were estimated.
-The age for the left peak was estimated by profiling over integer values and set equal to the same parameter in movement from 3 to 2. $\Psi{3 \rightarrow 2}$ Up to 6 Probability of movement-at-age from Region 3 to Region 2, modelled using a double-exponential function (equation 3).
+Determines the scale of the population trajectory. $p{y,r}^R$ 3 Proportion of R_0 distributed to each Biological Region.
+Only three of the four parameters need to be estimated to sum to 1. $\Psi{2 \rightarrow 3}$ 5 + 5 Probability of movement-at-age from Region 2 to Region 3, modelled using a double exponential function (equation 3).
+The left and right λ s, left maximum probability, right maximum probability, and right asymptote were estimated. $\Psi{3 \rightarrow 2}$ 5 + 5 Probability of movement-at-age from Region 3 to Region 2, modelled using a double-exponential function (equation 3).
+The left and right λ s, left maximum probability, right maximum probability, and right asymptote were estimated. $\Psi{4 \rightarrow 3}$ 5 + 5 Probability of movement-at-age from Region 4 to Region 3, modelled using a double-exponential function (equation 3).
 The left and right λ s, left maximum probability, right maximum probability, and right asymptote were estimated.
-The age for the left peak was estimated by profiling over integer values and set equal to the same parameter in movement from 2 to 3. $\Psi{4 \rightarrow 3}$ Up to 6 Probability of movement-at-age from Region 4 to Region 3, modelled using a double-exponential function (equation 3).
-The right λ , left maximum probability, right maximum probability, and right asymptote were estimated.

-Table 6: Descriptions of the parameters estimated when conditioning the OM.
+Table 5: Descriptions of the parameters estimated when conditioning the OM.
+Separate sets of parameters were estimated for movement in poor and good PDO regimes.